Compare Mortgage Refinance Rates Today

 Frequently asked questions

-APR stands for annual percentage rate and is a measure of your total refinance loan costs, including interest and origination fees.
+APR stands for annual percentage rate, and it’s a measure of your total refinance loan costs, including interest and origination fees.
 Your mortgage interest rate is the percentage you’ll pay as a fee for borrowing the money.
 The higher your APR is compared to your interest rate, the more you’re paying in total closing costs.

-The table below gives you a quick glance at the refinance requirements for credit score, debt-to-income (DTI) ratio and LTV ratio for the types of refinance loans listed above:
+The table below gives you a quick glance at the refinance requirements for credit score, DTI ratio and LTV ratio for common refinance loan types.

 Loan programRefinance purposeCredit scoreLTV ratioDTI ratio